Yashoda (film)

-Yashoda is a 2022 Indian Telugu-language action thriller film written and directed by Hari–Harish.
-It stars Samantha in the titular role alongside Unni Mukundan, Varalaxmi Sarathkumar, and Murali Sharma.
+Yashoda is a 2022 Indian Telugu-language medical action thriller film written and directed by Hari–Harish.
+It stars Samantha in the title role alongside Unni Mukundan, Varalaxmi Sarathkumar, Sampath Raj, Rao Ramesh, Shatru and Murali Sharma.

 Principal photography commenced in December 2021 and ended in July 2022.
 The film's score was composed by Mani Sharma, while the cinematography and editing were handled by M. Sukumar and Marthand K. Venkatesh, respectively.
 The film was released on 11 November 2022.
-Yashoda received mixed reviews from critics and was a success at the box-office.
+Yashoda received mixed reviews from critics and was a commercial success.

 Plot

 Yashoda, who works in Zomato, becomes a surrogate mother, as she needs to fund her sister's surgery.
 She is taken to Eva, a state-of-the-art surrogacy center owned by Dr. Madhubala.
 Yashoda befriends some of the surrogate mothers and spends time with them.
-All of them find out that each of them are poor, in need of money.
+All of them find out that each of them is poor, and in need of money.

 Meanwhile, the local police investigate the accident of business tycoon, Shiva Reddy, and his girlfriend, Aarushi.
 They deduce that it was a pre-planned murder, and the police appoint Vasudeva IPS to lead the investigation.
 He learns that Aarushi was a model and checks her e-mails, mail, and text messages.
 He learns that Aarushi was advised by her friend to not promote a specific cosmetic brand, as it contains harmful chemicals that are unknown to scientists.
 Vasudeva and his team head to meet Aarushi's friend, but find that he was murdered two days ago.
-Vasudeva retrieves a cosmetic sample from his house, and finds a connection with the death of Olivia, a deceased Hollywood actress, who was killed when she drank a drugged juice.
+Vasudeva retrieves a cosmetic sample from his house and finds a connection with the death of Olivia, a deceased Hollywood actress, who was killed when she drank a drugged juice.
 When he checks into the owner of the cosmetic brand, he finds that the Central Minister, Giridhar, owns the patent.

 After an attack by unknown men, Vasudeva learns that 122 models will be arriving in India, in six months.
 He learns that one model, Elena, has already arrived.
-Vasudev along with his team, and Police commissioner Balram, follow her to a forest, but they are caught by the local tribals.
-Yashoda becomes suspicious of Eva, as she finds that her friends, Kajal and Leela, went missing after suffering from labor pains and undergoing a surgery.
+Vasudev along with his team, and Police Commissioner Balram, follow her to a forest, but they are caught by the local tribals.
+Yashoda becomes suspicious of Eva, as she finds that her friends, Kajal and Leela, went missing after suffering from labor pains and undergoing surgery.
 To her shock, she learns that Eva is not situated in the city, but was actually shown to the surrogate mothers using a live-projector.
-Yashoda later sneaks into Zone-2, where she fights with Jenny, a fellow surrogate, who is faking her pregnancy and is a member of Eva faculty.
+Yashoda later sneaks into Zone-2, where she fights with Jenny, a fellow surrogate, who is faking her pregnancy and is a member of the Eva faculty.
 She tries to kill Yashoda, but Yashoda manages to kill her.
-Afterwards, Yashoda finds many boxes containing dead children and surrogate mothers in the assets room, in which she finds Kajal and Leela's bodies.
+Afterward, Yashoda finds many boxes containing dead children and surrogate mothers in the assets room, in which she finds Kajal and Leela's bodies and that of Leela's child.